nemac/cloudconf/README.md

 locally with Virtualbox; the files are not used in that case -- the values in them may be gibberish -- but they must be present.

-* * In the cloud0 and cloud1 directory there are two files that you to rename.
+In the cloud0 and cloud1 directory there are two files that need to be renamed:
 Rename settings-example.pp and settings-example.yml to settings.pp and settings.yml respectively.
-Also, in the setting.pp file change the mysql_root_password to something (anything) without spaces.
+Also, in the settings.pp file change the mysql_root_password to something (anything) without spaces.
 Note: you don’t need to remember this password.

 * *puppet/assets/mysql/password.pp*: Mysql root password file.
 This file should